 Healthcare Coverage and Value are Intertwined

 Coverage is the top factor in improving access to care, coordination of care and quality outcomes.
 Better healthcare value is essential to sustaining coverage gains.
 Reforms designed to produce better value (e.g., provider payment reform) rely on a population with coverage.
+More on this topic.

 States are Key Actors